-We and our wholly owned subsidiary, EESLP, have a fourth amended and restated credit agreement (the "Credit Agreement") consisting of a \$680.0 million revolving credit facility expiring in November 2020 and a \$232.8 million term loan facility expiring in November 2017 (collectively, the "Credit Facility").
-The principal amount of \$232.8 million due in November 2017 under the term loan facility is classified as long-term in our balance sheet at March 31, 2017 because in April 2017 we were able to refinance the current principal amount due with proceeds from the 2017 Notes (as defined below) issuance.
+We and our wholly owned subsidiary, EESLP, have a fourth amended and restated credit agreement (the "Credit Agreement") consisting of a \$680.0 million revolving credit facility expiring in November 2020 and previously included a term loan facility.
+In April 2017, we paid the remaining principal amount of \$232.8 million due under the term loan facility with proceeds from the 2017 Notes (as defined below) issuance.
+As a result of the repayment of the term loan facility, we expensed \$1.7 million of unamortized deferred financing costs in the second quarter of 2017, which is reflected in interest expense in our statements of operations.

-As of March 31, 2017, we had \$85.5 million in outstanding borrowings and \$57.5 million in outstanding letters of credit under our revolving credit facility.
-At March 31, 2017, taking into account guarantees through letters of credit, we had undrawn capacity of \$537.0 million under our revolving credit facility.
-Our Credit Agreement limits our Total Debt (as defined in the Credit Agreement) to EBITDA (as defined in the Credit Agreement) ratio on the last day of the fiscal quarter to not greater than 3.75 to 1.0 (which will increase in the second quarter of 2017 to 4.50 to 1.0 as a result of the completion of a qualified capital raise discussed below).
-As a result of this limitation, \$314.5 million of the \$537.0 million of undrawn capacity under our revolving credit facility was available for additional borrowings as of March 31, 2017.
+As of June 30, 2017, we had \$55.8 million in outstanding letters of credit under our revolving credit facility and, taking into account guarantees through letters of credit, we had undrawn capacity of \$624.2 million under our revolving credit facility.
+Our Credit Agreement limits our Total Debt to EBITDA ratio (as defined in the Credit Agreement) on the last day of the fiscal quarter to no greater than 4.50 to 1.0.
+As a result of this limitation, \$415.4 million of the \$624.2 million of undrawn capacity under our revolving credit facility was available for additional borrowings as of June 30, 2017.